 The focus of this booklet is those vital first few weeks of secondary school and all the details that you need to ensure that this start to Year 7 is as seamless as possible.
 The guide is roughly chronological with events detailed in the order they will occur.
-It also includes contact details for Junior Leadership Team at the O'Keeffe Campus.
+It also includes contact details for the Junior Leadership Team at the O'Keeffe Campus.

-I would like to thank all those who contributed to the development and production of this booklet - Mrs Emily Stephens, Mrs Lydia Darcy, Ms Katya Belokon, Mrs Jenni Lenehan, and the staff of the O'Keeffe Campus.
+I would like to thank all those who contributed to the development and production of this booklet - Mrs Emily Stephens, Mrs Berni Sinnott, Mrs Lydia Darcy, Mrs Nicole Darcy, Ms Katya Belokon, and the staff of the O'Keeffe Campus.